Skip to content

 • Pedestal API: to create and describe clusters.

-• Rama Module: to store the desired state, clone the repo, and invoke BigConfig with the desired state.
+• Rama Module: to store the desired state, and invoke the BigConfig module with the desired state.

 • BigConfig Module: this is where the heavy lifting is happening:

-• Workflow: achieved the desired state will require multiple steps.
+• Workflow: achieving the desired state will require multiple steps.

 • Lock: to be sure that changes are ACID.